Tmurdoch/Icicle/README.md

 ### Technologies/Libraries used:

 Icicle leverages the following technologies and libraries to ensure a robust development environment:
 - [CMake](https://cmake.org/) - and generator of some sort.
 Visual Studio should handle this automatically using ninja.
-Other options are MinGW, Msvc, these will need to be specified with -G option when first building the project
+Other options are MinGW, Msvc, these will need to be specified with -G option when first building the project.
+No guarantee that any other generators work other than Ninja and Unix Makefiles.
+These are the currently supported options.
 - [catch2](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md#top) for testing,
 - [Visual Studio](https://visualstudio.microsoft.com/) - Nice because it integrates with CMake very well and theres no need to specify a generator, VS should handle this automatically